 Hey hey!
 Gold has been hovering at the $2,300/oz level for 3 months now as markets are in rollercoaster mode with rising volatility fueled by geopolitics.
 Goldman Sachs’ Christina Mannis pointed out during an interview how the bank is paying close attention to risk coming from unexpected sources, such as France.

 In this environment, it’s always funny to remember, how gold remains such a small market.
-Comparing with big tech and Apple, the usual leader, it remains tiny yet still props everything up when fear is widespread.
+Compared with big tech and Apple, the usual leader, it remains tiny yet still props everything up when fear is widespread.
 Perspective should keep us humble, perhaps?

 Copper prices remain strong but this is becoming clear: the EV theme has lost momentum with weaker-than-expected car sales globally.
 Perhaps the energy transition will take longer… and timeframes will become more realistic.
 We don’t see this as a bad thing as this is a herculean task from every angle.
 Probably too soon to tell for sure, though.